-The school's Designated Safeguarding Lead Professional is Ms Jackie Sanders (jackie.sanders@thomsonhouseschool.org) The named Governor for Child Protection/Safeguarding is Bernadette Dooling Bernadette.Dooling@thomsonhouseschool.org
+The school's Designated Safeguarding Lead Professional is Ros Williams ros.williams@thomsonhouseschool.org

+The named Governor for Child Protection/Safeguarding is Bernadette Dooling Bernadette.Dooling@thomsonhouseschool.org

 2. Health Needs

 Parents are asked to share with the school any health issues of their child when the child starts school.
 Reception class teachers conduct home visits prior to each child starting school so that these matters can be discussed in a comfortable environment for the parents and the child.